CatarinaBrendel/First-Project/README.md

 ## Requirements

-Curently in it's ver1.0 the webpage has no repsonsive behavior and wil not be suited in very largers monitors or very small screens such as phones or tablets.
-This funcionality is to be implemented on the second version.
+Curently in it's ver1.1, the webpage is fully repsonsive.

 ## License